-A richer style of Alvarinho with lovely golden colour, aromas of white peach and yellow pear, round in the mouth with buttery-spicy lees quality but finishing fresh with lifted citrus notes.
+A richer style Alvarinho with a lovely golden colour, aromas of white peach and yellow pear, thats round in the mouth with buttery and spicy lees and finishes with a freshness with lifted citrus notes.
 It is an amazing organic wine from the west coast of Portugal in the Lisbon region.

 Location: DOC Torres Vedras, Lisboa region

 Climate: Atlantic.
 Misty mornings and windy afternoons.
 Mild temperatures.
 Dominant maritime influence from salt water in the air

 Terroir: Clay-limestone rich with fossils.
 Various expositions and altitudes from 50-150m

 Viticulture: (training/trellising, vineyard activity) VSP in 2,5x1m.
 Double guyot or single cordon.
 Indigenous grapes grown at 8km from the Atlantic Ocean in limestone soils rich with fossils.
 Maximum human work in the vineyard and minimum intervention in the winery.

 Organically farmed since plantation, promoting biodiversity in the soil by using natural products to treat the vineyard.
 No insecticides.
 Hand pruning, hand and tractor spraying with plant infusions, sulphur and copper (max 6kg/ha/year).
 “On foot vineyard work” green pruning, plant orientation in order to have healthy microclimate.